HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/access.md

 ## Understanding the IQ Interface

-Regardless of the view (Panel view, Floating view (Popper), or Dialog view), the IQ interface contains the following components:
+Regardless of the view (Panel view, Compact view, or Full view), the IQ interface contains the following components:

 ![IQ Interface Overview](../../assets/HCL_IQ_Introduction_Interface.png "Introduction of IQ interface")